Bob Hart

 These paintings are based on the lyrics of the Pete Seeger song "Where Have All the Flowers Gone."
 The artist recognizes both happiness and the sadness in the lyrics, but he chooses to focus on the brighter side - the joy of “young girls” who have “picked them every one.”

-We no longer have these paintings on hand, but we will be glad to check with the artist about availability.
+We no longer have these paintings on hand.

 CHOOSE AN ARTIST